thesadru/disnake/docs/index.rst

 Meta
 ------

-If you're looking for something related to the project itself, it's here.
+If yo're looking for something related to the project itself, it's here.

 .. toctree::
   :maxdepth: 1